pila81/Trident_Mods/README.md

 # Trident Mods

-Some mods for the Voron Trident.
+Some modifications and add-ons for the Voron Trident.